 No Fall Aikido

-You can earn your black belt in your later years and offer quite a surprise should someone try to attack you under the assumption you are weak and vulnerable.
+You can earn your black belt in your later years and fend off the feeling that you are weak and vulnerable.

 Approval from your doctor for specific health issues is recommended.